tracel-ai/burn-bench/backend-comparison/README.md

 This script allows you to compare the performance of different Burn versions using `burnbench -- run`.

-You can specify one or more versions (or git commit revision) and provide custom `burnbench` arguments to benchmark them.
+You can specify one or more versions (published version, git branch or commit hash) and provide custom `burnbench` arguments to benchmark them.

 To run the comparison, use the `compare.sh` (`compare.ps1` on Windows) script as follows: